MeteoSwiss/opendata/docs/c-climate-data/c4-satellite-based-climate-data.md

 sidebar_position: 4
 ---

-# Satellite-based spatial climate data – Radiation, cloud cover
+# Spatial climate analyses – Radiation, clouds

 These grid data products are derived from [MeteoSat satellite data](https://www.meteoswiss.admin.ch/weather/measurement-systems/atmosphere/satellite-observations.html) together with ground-based measurements (for more see the linked detailed product documentations).